sk00t3r/debian-install-ionqt/README.md

 # Stopping Rebase Iond Service:

-If you install the iond service use "iond stop".
+If you need to stop the iond service use "iond stop".